 Marshall Home Fund provides financial assistance to individual Watertown residents, age 55 and older, who have an urgent need that cannot be met by family assets or through any other funding sources.

-Individual assistance grants are given for a wide variety of needs, affecting the health and quality of life of recipients.
+Financial assistance is given for a wide variety of needs, affecting the health and quality of life of recipients.

-Requests for individual assistance must come through a public agency, town department, or private organization.
-The short individual grant application form may be submitted at any time on behalf of an individual Watertown resident age 55 or older.
+Requests for assistance must come through a public agency, town department, or private organization.
+The short financial assistance application form may be submitted at any time on behalf of an individual Watertown resident age 55 or older.

-To obtain an individual grant application form, call:
+To obtain a financial assistance application form, call:

 Watertown Council on Aging (617) 972-6490